femarques/curriculum/README.md

 ## About me

 Hi!
-I'm Felipe Marques da Silva, 29 years old, and I live with my girlfriend and my 2 cats in São Paulo - Brazil.
+I'm Felipe Marques da Silva, 29, and I live with my girlfriend and my 2 cats in São Paulo - Brazil.
 Although I have a degree in Electrical Engineering by Universidade de São Paulo, I work as a Software Developer since I got it.
 Most of my knowledge on software development was self-taughted, and I learned a lot from every place I worked.